-*Regarding student and family visits to campus during the COVID19 Pandemic: Please be aware that Hope School will not be conducting personal tours or student visits at this time.
-However, we are happy to set up a time via Zoom or over the phone to talk about our programs, classes and student offerings.
+*Regarding student and family visits to campus during the COVID19 Pandemic: Please be aware that Hope School will be conducting personal tours after hours during the week or by Zoom during the school day.
+We are happy to set up a time via Zoom or over the phone to talk about our programs, classes and student offerings.
 To schedule a time to be contacted by our admissions director, please call 206-935-8500 or fill out the Hope Tour Form.

 Hope Lutheran School is committed to providing quality academic instruction, equipping students for lifelong learning, recognizing each child’s unique abilities, and nurturing each child in body, mind, and spirit in a community that shares and lives the Christian faith.

 The school office opens at 8:00 a.m.
 Parents may drop off their students beginning at 8:15 a.m.
 Elementary and middle school begin at 8:30 a.m. and end at 3:00 p.m.
 Our morning preschool programs begin at 8:15 a.m. and end at 11:15 a.m.
 The office remains open until 4:00 p.m.
 Before-school care is available from 7:30 a.m. to 8:15 a.m. and after-school care is available from 3 p.m. until 5:30 p.m. for ages 3 through 12.

 page to schedule a visit of our campus every Thursday at 9:30 a.m., or you may contact our office manager at 206-935-8500 to make an appointment for another time if you are not able to attend the tour on a Thursday.

 We offer a preschool program for students ages 3 and 4, kindergarten, lower elementary (grades 1 through 5), and middle school (grades 6 through 8).